deryasin/yti-redbot/README.md

-Role Name
+yti-redbot
 =========

 An Ansible role to automatically create Discord bots based on Redbot.
 In addition to creating bots, repos and cogs can also be installed and loaded automatically

-No frickling with ***I agree*** more
+No frickling with ***I agree*** anymore

 Requirements